Structural steel

 Structural steel is steel used for making construction materials in a variety of shapes.
 Many structural steel shapes take the form of an elongated beam having a profile of a specific cross section.
 Structural steel shapes, sizes, chemical composition, mechanical properties such as strengths, storage practices, etc., are regulated by standards in most industrialized countries.
+Structural steel is usually used in a system of interconnected members that are fixed together to carry loads in order to meet a specific need.

 Structural steel shapes, such as I-beams, have high second moments of area, so can support a high load without excessive sagging.